Founder of Scandi brand AKIND Anna Wallander talks sustainable, zero-waste jewellery

 What to watch in cinemas

-The Bride!, cinemas everywhere
+The Bride!, in cinemas everywhere

 The synopsis for the film reads: “A lonely Frankenstein travels to 1930s Chicago to seek the aid of a Dr Euphronius in creating a companion for himself.
 The two reinvigorate a murdered young woman, and the Bride is born.
 She is beyond what either of them intended, igniting a combustible romance, the attention of the police, and a wild and radical social movement.
-Jessie Buckley stars as the titular character, Christian Bale plays Frankenstein’s monster, and Maggie Gyllenhaal directs.
+Oscar winning actress Jessie Buckley stars as the titular character, Christian Bale plays Frankenstein’s monster, and Maggie Gyllenhaal directs.

 Reminders of Him, cinemas everywhere